Kiik913/Nexura-looks/README.md

 ## 🌐 Demo

-You can try Nexura OS right now by opening the `Nexura OS.html` file in your browser, or by hosting it on any static server (GitHub Pages, Netlify, etc.).Copy it and paste to website  url
+You can try Nexura right now by opening the `Nexura.html` file in your browser, or by hosting it on any static server (GitHub Pages, Netlify, etc.).Copy it and paste to website  url

 file:///C:/Users/HP/Nexura.html
 ---